mjh2901/ghost-on-github/README.md

 # Instructions:

-In the top level directory of your ghost site

-Place the upload.sh script in the top level drictory in your ghost site
+1. Place the upload.sh script in the top level drictory in your ghost site

-Edit the upload.sh script to match your site and repository location (instructions are in the script)
+2. Edit the upload.sh script to match your site and repository location (instructions are in the script)

-run the following command
+3. run the following command

 chmod u+x upload.sh

 Now whenever you want update and upload your site run